 As there are lots of punters betting, it creates what economists call a perfect market, which in turn means that the vast majority of races on Betfair operate a near-perfect 100% over-round, meaning better odds for backers, as they are not having to pay the margin added by traditional bookies.

 There is a catch, though, as Betfair charges a small commission of between 5 and 10% on winnings, depending on the sporting code.

 However, because that commission is charged on such a low over-round, and it is only charged on winnings, profits returned to punters are often better on Betfair.

-Take Buffering in the 2015 AJ Moir Stakes.
-Profit on a $10 bet at the bookmakers average starting price of $7.50 was $65.
-Profit at the Betfair Starting Price of $8.45 was $70 even after taking away 6% in commission payments.
-That means that in this case, punters would have won over 7% more with Betfair.
+Take the 2017 Caulfield Cup again, with the winner Boom Time.
+Profit on a $10 bet at the bookmakers average starting price of $53 was $520.
+Profit at the Betfair Starting Price of $57.68 was $541.20 even after taking away 6% in commission payments.

 It’s important to note that not every horse will be a better price on Betfair, but because of the way the Betfair market is created – with no one building in their own guaranteed profit margin – the vast majority of them will be.

 Being able to spot over-rounds, or market percentages, is imperative to success as a punter.
 It helps you decide when to bet, who to bet with and whether an opportunity exists in the first place.